 The idiom under someone’s thumb can be confusing.
-An idiom is a figure of speech that is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal definition.
 We will examine the definition of the phrase under someone’s thumb, where it came from and some examples of its use in sentences.

 To be under someone’s thumb means to be under his control, to be unduly influenced or dominated by someone.
 To be under someone’s thumb is a negative thing, as it implies that the subject is weak.
 The idiom conjures an image of someone being squashed under a gigantic thumb, as a bug may be squashed.
 The idiom to be under someone’s thumb first appeared in the early eighteenth century, though why the thumb is the anatomy that is used in this phrase is unknown.